sharondrinkwaard/battleship-game/README.md

 - I want to create several difficulty levels by expanding the game board.

-- Due to a time limit, I could not implement more use of colorama so this version is quite minimal.
+- Due to a time limit, I could only implement minimal use of colorama.
 I wanted to show that I know how I can use it.
 I want to use more colorama in the future to make the game look more appealing.

 ## Flow Chart